MRU-COMP1502-2023/instructions/assignment_1.md

 Work with a partner

 ## The Problem
-In this assignment you will implement a game called Punto Banco (explained later).
+In this assignment you will implement a game called Punto Banco.
 Your software will also save stats and balances for each player, and allow a user to generate reports based on this data.
 New players will be given a starting balance at their first game, and returning players will continue with their previous balance.

 ## Requirements
 Your project must have the following features and specifications: